PurByte/.github/profile/README.md

 ---

 ### **Why Choose PurByte?**
 - **Performance**: Our servers are optimized for speed and reliability, ensuring your website and applications load quickly and run smoothly.
-- **Security**: We prioritize your security with advanced protection measures, including firewalls, DDoS protection, and regular backups.
+- **Security**: We prioritize your security with advanced protection measures, DDOS Protection & More.
 - **Support**: Our dedicated support team is available 24/7 to assist you with any issues or questions.
 We are committed to providing prompt and effective support.
-- **Scalability**: As your business or community grows, our hosting solutions can easily scale to meet your increasing demands without compromising performance.

 ---